An automated machine learning framework to optimize radiomics model construction validated on twelve clinical applications: Experiments

-Additional experiments were conducted to investigate the influence of the number of random search iterations $N_{\text{RS}}$ and ensemble size $N_{\text{ens}}$ on the performance.
-For reproducibility, these experiments were performed using the six datasets publicly released in this study (Lipo, Desmoid, Liver, GIST, CRLM, and Melanoma).
+First, several experiments were conducted to compare the performance of random search and Bayesian optimization with various ensembling approaches.
+For reproducibility, these experiments were performed using the six datasets publicly released in this study.

-We hypothesize that increasing $N_{\text{ens}}$ at first will improve the performance and stability, and after some point, when the ratio $N_{\text{ens}}$/$N_{\text{RS}}$ becomes too high, will reduce the performance and stability as bad solutions are added to the ensemble.
-We varied the number of random search iterations ($N_{\text{RS}} \in \{10, 50, 100, 1000, 10000, 25000\}$) and the ensemble size ($N_{\text{ens}} \in \{1 \text{(i.e., no ensembling)}, 10, 50, 100 \}$) and repeated each experiment ten times with different seeds for the random number generator.
-To limit the computational burden, $k_{\text{test}}=20$ was used instead of the default $k_{\text{test}}=100$, and the $N_{RS}=25000$ experiment was only performed once instead of ten times.
-For each configuration, both the average performance and the stability were assessed in terms of the mean and standard deviation of $F_{1,w}$.
-Based on these experiments, the default number of random search iterations and ensemble size for the {\toolbox{WORC}} optimization algorithm were determined and used in all other experiments.